-Currently, the Parks, Recreation and Human Services Department manages a total of 14 park sites, totaling about 650 acres.
-The parks range in size from a large Fort Steilacoom Park of over 350 acres, serving visitors from a wide region, to Primley Park of less than 0.2 acre, serving a particular local neighborhood.
+Lakewood's parks range in size from a large Fort Steilacoom Park of over 350 acres, serving visitors from a wide region, to Primley Park of less than 0.2 acre, serving a particular local neighborhood.
 While the majority of the current park assets are developed and well maintained, there are a few undeveloped or minimally maintained areas.
-Examples include Lakeland Park, Edgewater Park and some portions of developed parks kept in their natural state for residents to relax and enjoy, such as the well-preserved native oak woodland and meadows in Fort Steilacoom Park and the 20-acre natural area in Wards Lake Park.

-The Department offers 15 play structures in various parts of the City.
+Lakewood offers ten (10) play structures in various parts of the City.
 Among the ten parks managed for high-impact recreation purposes, each has at least one playground structure to welcome neighborhood users, such as toddlers learning how to navigate a slide.

 Many smaller parks serving local neighborhoods, such as Active Park, Springbrook Park and Washington Park, have basketball courts for causal play.
-However, major sport facilities such as baseball and soccer fields are mostly provided in larger parks serving a wider community or the entire City/region, such as Harry Todd Park and Fort Steilacoom Park.
-In total, the City offers seven baseball fields, three soccer fields, five basketball courts, one tennis court and two skate parks.
+However, major sport facilities such as baseball and soccer fields are mostly provided in larger parks serving a wider community or the entire City/region, such as

+Harry Todd Park and Fort Steilacoom Park.
+In total, the City offers eight baseball fields, seven multipurpose fields, six basketball courts/hoops, one tennis court and two skate parks.

-Ten picnic shelters are provided in six major parks for community use.
-Four of them are located in Fort Steilacoom Park and two in Harry Todd Park.
+Twelve picnic shelters are provided in six major parks for community use.
+Five of them are located in Fort Steilacoom Park, two in Harry Todd Park, and two in Springbrook Park.
 Fort Steilacoom Park also houses a very popular 22-acre dog park.
 Figure 3.5 shows the locations of all public open spaces in the City.
 Figure 3.6 shows park and recreation sources managed by alternative providers.

-The City operates three boat launches at American Lake Park, Edgewater Park and Wards Lake Park.
+The City operates two boat launches, one on American Lake at American Lake Park, and the other on Lake Steilacoom at Edgewater Park.
 Beach access and swim areas are also available at American Lake Park and Harry Todd Park.

 The City manages a total of over 51,000 feet of gravel paths, 22,300 feet of asphalt pathways and almost 5,000 feet of cement trails.
 Trails are provided in all types of parks, for both high and low-impact recreation pursuits.

-Restrooms in parks are highly desired by the public; however, maintenance and operation costs are a problem.
-Except Fort Steilacoom Park, which has restrooms open year-round, all other restrooms in American Lake Park, Harry Todd Park, Kiwanis Park and Wards Lake Park are seasonal.
+Restrooms in parks are highly desired by the public; however, maintenance and operation costs continue to rise.
+Year round restrooms are provided in Fort Steilacoom Park, American Lake Park, Kiwanis Park and Harry Todd Park.

-The City has identified 13 street-ends adjacent to Waughop Lake, Lake Steilacoom, Gravelly Lake, and American Lake.
-Street-ends could be used for open space and recreation purposes.
-Figure 3.7 provides locations and lists recommendations for street-ends.
+The City has 13 lakefront street-ends adjacent to, Lake Louise, Lake Steilacoom, Gravelly Lake, and American Lake.
+Lakefront street-ends are portions of the City's rights-of-way (ROW), or public easements, that "dead end" into public lakes.
+As ROW, lakefront street-ends are not considered parks or parkland.
+The City continues to actively monitor and evaluate existing lakefront street-ends.

 The City offers a wide variety of recreation programs and life-long learning opportunities for all residents in the community.
-Annually, the City offers over 500 recreation activities with more than 2,500 hours.
 Programs currently offered comprise a variety of program areas, service areas, types and formats.